Historia Mundum

 In terms of foreign exchange policy, Brazil adopted a fixed and overvalued exchange rate, and lifted some import restrictions.
 The idea was to use the exchange rate as an anti-inflationary mechanism, attract investments, and prevent potential difficulties in importing products in the context of the Korean War.

 In June 1952, the National Economic Development Bank (Banco Nacional de Desenvolvimento Econômico, BNDE) was created.
 Its intention was to manage the Fund for Economic Re-equipment and receive contributions from the government and other countries to finance national development projects.
 However, in 1953, Eisenhower, a Republican, ascended to the United States presidency and began to neglect the financial demands of Latin America.
-Given that Brazil could no longer count on American credit, it had to change its economic policy at the beginning of 1953.
+Given that Brazil could no longer count on American credit, economic policy had to change at the beginning of 1953.

 From then on, an expansionist fiscal policy was adopted, through infrastructure works and the granting of bonuses to public employees.
 In addition, a protectionist trade policy was inaugurated, through the Free Market Law of January 17, 1953.
-This regulation introduced a model of multiple exchange rates, aiming to increase exports, decrease non-essential imports, and stimulate the inflow of foreign capital.
+This regulation introduced a multiple-exchange-rate model meant to link export promotion with restraint on non-essential imports and foreign-capital attraction.
 In practice, it had disappointing results.

 • Instruction 70 of SUMOC: The SUMOC was the Superintendency of Currency and Credit (Superintendência da Moeda e do Crédito), Brazil’s central bank.
 According to this instruction, the Bank of Brazil would monopolize the sale of foreign currency, and the quantitative control of imports would be abolished — that is, prior authorization to import products would no longer be necessary.
 Moreover, the system of multiple exchange rates was replaced by a system of bonuses on top of the official exchange rate.
 In practice, there would be five exchange rates: three rates for imports and two rates for exports, with a protectionist intent.